mikerochip/mikerochip/README.md

-# Sup Everyone 👋

-Welcome to my Jit Hoob!
+# Welcome to my Jit Hoob 👋

 I'm a generalist engineer in the video game industry.

-I love coding and learning new tech.
-When I write code, I try to make it easy to read and maintain so it can stand the test of time.
-My mantra is to maximize the joy and minimize the stress of working with my code.
-I include a healthy dose of pragmatism since most of my professional work has been deployed directly to players.

-My claims to fame are working on World of Warcraft, being one of the earliest engineers on Hearthstone, and being a co-founder of Second Dinner.
-I built the core tech and backend for Marvel Snap, without prior experience shipping backend infrastructure.
-This led to an [essentially problem-free launch](https://aws.amazon.com/solutions/case-studies/second-dinner-nuverse-case-study/)
+My claims to fame are working on World of Warcraft (UI), Hearthstone (Gameplay), and Marvel Snap (Everything).

-I'm also proud of building my C++/Lua game engine from scratch to power my self-published iOS game [Mecha Drop](https://apps.apple.com/us/app/mecha-drop/id415230800)
+I'm proud of a few things in my career.
+I was the technical co-founder of Second Dinner and built the core tech and backend for Marvel Snap without prior experience building a backend from nothing.
+My tech choices led to an [essentially problem-free launch](https://aws.amazon.com/solutions/case-studies/second-dinner-nuverse-case-study/), which tells me that I can do things right, sometimes.
+I also built a custom C++/Lua game engine to power my self-published iOS game [Mecha Drop](https://apps.apple.com/us/app/mecha-drop/id415230800).

+I try to make code easy to learn and maintain, and that usually means thinking deeply about details and outcomes.
+I include healthy doses of pragmatism in order to get things done.

-Checkout some of my pinned repositories for useful Unity utilities.
+Checkout some of my pinned repositories for useful game dev utilities.